 - identifying problems and generating solutions

 - evaluating the credibility of sources

-The Social Express Program is a fun, easy-to-use engaging online program for children with social learning challenges.
-Each Webisode lesson addresses important social-emotional skills chidren need to successfully navigate our social world.
+The Growing Socially Successful Kids program incorporates the Social Express, a fun, easy-to-use engaging online program for children with social learning challenges.
+Each Webisode lesson addresses important social-emotional skills children need to successfully navigate our social world.
 The Social Express Program teaches children how to think about and manage social situations to help them develop meaningful social relationships and succeed in life.
 See more.

 Kiko's Thinking Time

 Kiko’s Thinking Time trains cognitive skills necessary for school readiness including executive functions, with a focus on memory, attention and reasoning plus emotional inhibition and early numeracy concepts.
 See more.

 Fast ForWord123 is a proven reading and learning intervention that applies neuroscience principles of brain plasticity to help children, adolescents and adults achieve their full potential.